scalacenter/bloop/docs/server.md

 You can exit the server by running `bloop exit` from the CLI.
 You can also kill it with `kill`, the Activity Monitor in your machine or `htop`.

+## Reload compilation state from disk

+The server reads the compilation state it persists for each project once and then keeps it in memory, so a server that is already running does not notice when that state changes on disk.
+Reloading makes the server read it again:

+- CLI: `bloop reload` reloads the compilation state of all projects, or a selection with `--project`.
+- BSP: the `bloop/reloadAnalysis` request does the same, for the given build targets, or for all of them when the request carries no target list.
+(The standard `workspace/reload` request reloads the *build configuration* only — Bloop already does that on every request.)

+When a reload does not happen, the BSP request fails with a machine-readable reason and a `retryable` flag in the error data: a build that is busy compiling or being cleaned settles on its own, whereas state that cannot be used needs the caller to fix what is on disk.

+A reload either replaces the state of every requested project or changes nothing at all.
+It fails, leaving the server exactly as it was, when a requested project is compiling, when its state changes while the reload is in progress, or when the state on disk cannot be used.
+Projects with no persisted state simply start their next compilation from scratch.

+Two limits are worth knowing before building on this.
+Compilation state records absolute paths, so state produced under a different workspace path — on another machine, or in another checkout — is not usable: the reload is rejected and the state the server already had is kept.
+And Bloop only re-reads what it wrote itself; it does not define an interchange format, so producing state elsewhere and placing it in Bloop's output directories relies on internals that are free to change between versions.

 ## Ignore exceptions in server logs

 Bloop uses Nailgun, which sometimes prints exceptions in your server logs such